 The Council has a well-established and robust corporate governance framework.
-This includes the statutory elements like the post of Head of Paid Service; Monitoring Officer; and the Section 151 Officer in addition to the current political arrangements.
+This includes the statutory elements like the post of Head of Paid Service; the Monitoring Officer; and the Section 151 Officer in addition to the current political arrangements.

-An overview of this governance framework is provided in the Annual Governance Statement which is included within the Statement of Accounts and was presented to the Governance, Audit and Standards Committee on 17 May 2021.
-This includes a detailed review of the effectiveness of the Council's governance arrangements.
+An overview of this governance framework is provided in the Annual Governance Statement which is included within the Statement of Accounts.
+This was presented to this Committee on 16 May 2022 and included a detailed review of the effectiveness of the Council's governance arrangements.